Direct Purchasing of Green Power

 Purchase of Solar, Solar Thermal, Wind Turbines, or Other Renewable Energy Systems

-One option to produce and use renewable energy is to buy the production equipment and have a professional design and install it on or near your building.
+One option to support the generation of renewable energy is to buy the production equipment and have a professional design and install it on or near your building.
 Installing renewable energy sources is easier to accommodate in a new building project, but many existing buildings can install equipment on adjacent property or a roof, provided the structure is strong enough to support the weight.
 One should also consider system maintenance – for example, solar systems typically last 25 years or more but there will be some system maintenance during that time.

-Another option to renewable energy ownership is to enter into a third party purchasing agreement.
-This agreement would allow for the purchase of renewable energy for a set term, typically 20 or 25 years.
-In this model, the contractor has ownership over the physical equipment, while the entity would either be purchasing the generation or paying a predetermined rate.
+Another option to support renewable energy is to enter into a third party purchasing agreement.
+This agreement would be for a set term, typically 20 or 25 years.
+In this model, the contractor has ownership over the physical equipment, while the entity would pay a predetermined rate for the power from it for the duration of the agreement.

 The following are several on-site renewable energy options: